 - While the Copyright Act and Supreme Court has not given guidelines on what a fair amount of copying is, UNBC has adopted the stance recommended by CARL – an article from a journal, a single chapter from a book or up to 10% from a single work.
 The extenuating circumstances surrounding the COVID-19 outbreak would likely broaden the amount that could be considered fair beyond this, but continue to use a “reasonableness” test when determining what you think would be considered fair.

-- Please keep any Copyright-protected works you upload on Blackboard or behind a password protected firewall and not on any open webpages.
+- Please keep any Copyright-protected works you upload on Moodle or behind a password protected firewall and not on any open webpages.

 - We encourage the use of Open Access and Open Educational Resources.
 The Copyright Guide (fourth tab) provides some suggestions.